lxh412082202/intellij-sdk-docs/basics/getting_started/publishing_plugin.md

 ---
-title: Publishing a plugin
+title: Publishing a plugin——发布插件
 ---

 When your plugin is ready you can publish it to a plugin repository so that other users can install it.
 You can choose to publish it on the [JetBrains Plugin Repository](https://plugins.jetbrains.com) or a custom plugin repository.

-### Publishing to the JetBrains Plugin Repository
+### Publishing to the JetBrains Plugin Repository——发布到JetBrains插件库
 To upload your plugin to the [JetBrains Plugin Repository](https://plugins.jetbrains.com), you must login with your personal JetBrains Account.